 My goal for my math classes in this classical Christian model is to help the students develop and deepen their understanding of math concepts, and to appreciate the beauty of the systems designed by God.
 When students see math in this light, as opposed to a just a set of processes to be applied, they can begin to imagine how the philosophers/mathematicians throughout history discovered truth, reason, and beauty in mathematics.
 They may even begin to discover it for themselves.

 After much moving around and living the military lifestyle, our family has made Idaho our permanent home.
-Our children, Casey and Dylan, are currently 9th graders here.
+Our children, Casey and Dylan, both graduated from The Ambrose School.
 We enjoy the standard Idaho activities: hiking, skiing, camping and such.
 After living many places, I really appreciate the beauty of the area and, most of all, I’m thankful for the blessing of this school.

 Church Affiliation: Foothills Christian Church